Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 #text(red)[TODO: je pense que ce serait bien d'uniformiser, genre Int, Float, Bool, Str, Func ou bien Integer, Floating, Boolean, String, Function.
 J'ai pris la première option, mais ce n'est peut-être pas possible en Rust si les types sont déjà utilisés ?]

-Integers, float, bool and str variables are used to store values that can be read or written by the instructions of a program.
+Integers, Float, Bool, Str and Dur variables are used to store values that can be read or written by the instructions of a program.

-Function (Func) variables are programs themselves, they can be executed by calling them with particular call control instruction. #text(red)[TODO: pas encore implanté]
+Func variables are programs themselves, they can be executed by calling them with the CallFunction control instruction. #text(red)[TODO: pas encore implanté]

 === Type casting